-- The parties cannot waive the right to a live hearing. - The University may still proceed with the live hearing in the absence of a party and may reach a determination of responsibility in their absence, including through any evidence gathered that does not constitute a "statement" by that party. - a) For example, A verbal or written statement constituting part or all of the sexual harassment itself is not a "prior statement" that must be excluded if the maker of the statement does not submit to cross-examination about that statement.
-In other words, a prior statement would not include a document, audio recording, audiovisual reading, and digital media, including but not limited to text messages, emails, and social media postings, which constitute the conduct alleged to have been the act of sexual harassment under the formal complaint. - The University will not threaten, coerce, intimidate, or discriminate against the party in an attempt to secure the party's participation.
+- The parties cannot waive the right to a live hearing. - The University may still proceed with the live hearing in the absence of a party and may reach a determination of responsibility in their absence, including through any evidence gathered that does not constitute a "statement" by that party. - a) For example, A verbal or written statement constituting part or all of the sexual harassment itself is not a "prior statement" that must be excluded if the maker of the statement does not submit to crossexamination about that statement.
+In other words, a prior statement would not include a document, audio recording, audiovisual reading, and digital media, including but not limited to text messages, emails, and social media postings, that constitute the conduct alleged to have been the act of sexual harassment under the formal complaint. - The University will not threaten, coerce, intimidate, or discriminate against the party in an attempt to secure the party's participation. - If a party does not submit to cross-examination, the Hearing Decision Maker cannot rely on any prior statements made by that party in reaching a determination regarding responsibility, but may reach a determination regarding responsibility based on evidence that does not constitute a "statement" by that party.